yujuem/12740project.github.io/README.md

 ![](images/openchirp.png)
 Figure 7. the Openchirp Interface

-At first, A voltage jump in left sensor is detected and then a few seconds later it went back to normal while there was another voltage jump in right sensor.
-This implies there was a hand over the left sensor blocking the light first and in a few seconds it moved to the right one.
+At first, A voltage jump in the left sensor is detected and then a few seconds later it went back to normal while there was another voltage jump in the right sensor.
+This implies there was a hand over the left sensor blocking the light first and in a few seconds, it moved to the right one.
 Therefore, this part is a hand motion of left to right.
 Similarly, it is applied to the right part.

 ### 4.Discussion

-**What we gain from the project?**
+**Lessons Learned**

 In this project, Team AD implemented the hand movement control of slides and music player by using light sensors, A/D converter, and Raspberry Pi.
-Team AD also uploaded our real-time data to the OpenChrip in order to create the IoT device.
+Team AD also uploaded our real-time data to the OpenChrip to create the IoT device.
 With the completion of the project, Team AD get a deeper understanding of (1) the principles of various sensors, (2) the circuits analysis, (3) Linux commands and Python programming, (4) A/D conversions and signal processing.

-**What can we do in the future?**
+**Future Application**

 For now, the device still has some places can be improved.
 (1) Firstly, certain intervals are required for each movement.
-The sensor needs a certain period of time to initialize once it fails to detect a movement or just finish the previous detection, which sometimes results in a lack of smooth operation.
-(2) Secondly, the device only contains two light sensors, so we can’t enable more complex movement control.
-With two sensors, we could detect five types of movement at most (left-to-right, right-to-left, left-dark, right-dark, both dark).
-If more sensors are included in the device, we is able to explore more complex movements.
+The sensor needs a certain time to initialize once it fails to detect a movement or just finish the previous detection, which sometimes results in a lack of smooth operation.
+(2) Secondly, the device only contains two light sensors, so it can’t enable more complex motion control.
+With two sensors, it could detect five types of movement at most (left-to-right, right-to-left, left-dark, right-dark, both dark).
+If more sensors are included in the device, it can explore more complex movements.
 However, the extraction and combination of signals will also become more difficult.